ubirch/ubirch-goclient-chirpstack-connector/GATEWAY.md

 * Further information on the WebInterface can be obtained via [ChirpStacks official documentation](https://www.chirpstack.io/application-server/).

 ### API Key generation
-* If you plan to use the "automated" device registrator, you will have to generate an API token.
+* If you plan to use the "automated" device registrator (currently not working, but the key can still be used to register the device at the Chirpstack API with the Chirpstack-Api-Tool), you will have to generate an API token.
 Log into your Chirpstack instance (default credentials: `admin`:`admin`), go to the API tab and create a new key. **Note** that the key will only be shown once and you won't be able to access it after leaving the page.
 Note it down somewhere.

 ## MQTT Configuration
 * ChirpStack publishes most of its internal events on MQTT.
 This is used by the UGCC to get device messages and process them.
 The MQTT server used in this case is [Moquitto](https://mosquitto.org/).
 By default, it does not require any authentication which might not be optimal.
 Therefore, a user + password should be configured.